-An investigaory meeting is an attempt by the employer to gather all facts and clarify your conduct.
+An investigatory meeting is an attempt by the employer to gather all facts and clarify your conduct.
 It is not a part of the disciplinary process as its purpose is substantially different.

 During the investigatory meeting, you are given a chance to explain your conduct and clarify any matters of concern.
 Based on your response, your employer will decide if disciplinary action is necessary, or whether further evidence is required.
 If more evidence is needed, they may choose to call for a second investigatory meeting.

-How much notice should your employer give you prior to an investigatory meeting?
+How much notice should your employer give you prior to a gross misconduct investigatory meeting?

 According to the ACAS guidelines, your investigatory meeting should be held without any unreasonable delay.
 At the same time, your employer should allow reasonable time for you to prepare your case.